 Household income assessment

 The rules on how household income assessment works are complicated, and this page is only a general guide.
-For more detailed information, or if you have questions about your individual circumstances, see the section below on 'Full-time students: finding out more about income assessment'.

 All eligible students are entitled to a basic amount of financial help.
 However, the total amount available through grants and the Student Loan for Maintenance is based on your household income.
 In general, students from other European Union (EU) countries can only get help with tuition fees - though there are some exceptions.

 If you live with your parents, a spouse or a partner, they may be asked to contribute towards supporting you as a student.
 If you, or other members of your household don’t give information about your household income, you may not receive all the help you could get.

 However, if you’re eligible for the Student Loan for Tuition Fees, you’ll get it whatever your household income as 75 per cent of the loan is not based on any assessment.

 Your local Student Finance NI office will ask you to give details of income for your household from the previous financial year.
 Certain allowances and deductions are then made - for example, for dependent children.
 The amount left after these deductions is called your 'household income' or 'residual income', and is used to decide how much financial help you’re entitled to.